appricos/pushinator-action/README.md

 # Pushinator GitHub Action

-This custom GitHub Action sends a push notification to a specified channel using the Pushinator API.
+A GitHub Action to **send a push notification to your devices** via Pushinator API.

 ## Example Workflow